AleynaaCelik/AleynaaCelik/README.md

 ---

 ### :woman_technologist: About Me :
-- 🎓 I graduated from **Bilecik Şeyh Edebali University**, Class of 2023.
+- 🎓 Graduated from **Bilecik Şeyh Edebali University**, Class of 2023.
 - 🌟 Enthusiastic about learning new technologies and solving real-world problems.
 - 🌐 Currently working with **.NET** and **Docker Kubernetes** to build scalable backend systems.
 - 📚 Interested in Cloud Computing and DevOps practices.